Beti Bachao Beti Padhao: Support

-The Govt of India has formed a National Executive Committee to promote Beti Bachao Beti Padhao (BBBP) across the country.
-The committee is organizing several programs to promote "Save Girl Child" and "to Educate Girl Child" since January 2015.
-Dr. Rajendra Phadke is the National Convener of BBBP Abhiyan.
+The Government of India constituted a National Executive Committee in 2015 to guide the implementation of the Beti Bachao Beti Padhao (BBBP) scheme across the country.
+The committee spearheads several national-level campaigns and programmes under the dual themes of “Save the Girl Child” and “Educate the Girl Child.”
+Dr. Rajendra Phadke serves as the National Convener of the BBBP Abhiyan, coordinating strategic oversight, inter-state collaboration, and stakeholder engagement for the initiative.

 The Beti Bachao campaign is also supported by the Indian Medical Association.

+Movie based on Beti Bachao Beti Padhao

+In August 2023 a movie Titled ‘Panch Kriti’ - Five Elements based on Swachh Bharat Mission was released in India which featured five stories and is set in Chanderi in Bundelkhand, Madhya Pradesh, has been largely shot in real locations.
+It was a women-centric film that touches upon several important themes and topics pertaining to women.
+It also delves into the importance of social movements taking place in India like ‘Swachh Bharat Abhiyaan’ and ‘Beti Bachao Beti Padhaao Abhiyaan’.

 Effectiveness

 The Comptroller and Auditor General of India (CAG) reported that the scheme failed to meet its objectives.
 As per the CAG data, the sex ratio has deteriorated in many districts of Haryana and Punjab.
 According to the report of the Parliamentary Standing Committee on Human Resource Development, only ₹5 crores of a total of ₹43 crores allotted for the scheme in the financial year 2016-2017 was properly used.

 As per the government data, more than 56% of funds were spent on publicity from 2014-15 to 2018-19.
 Less than 25% of the funds were released to districts and states, and the government did not release more than 19 percent of the funds.
 Minister of state Ministry of Women and Child Development, Virendra Kumar Khatik, claimed that the sex ratio in 53 out of 161 districts under the scheme declined between 2014–15 and 2016-17.
 According to experts, the scheme's minimal success is due to the government's inability to release funds efficiently and its disproportionate focus on publicity rather than making initiatives in the health and education sectors.

+In 2020, Women and Child Development Minister Smriti Irani, in a written response to the upper house, stated that during the current financial year, 96.71 crore rupees have been spent on advertisements for the Beti Bachao Beti Padhao scheme until September 17.
+She mentioned that in the financial year 2019-20, 23.67 crore rupees were spent, in 2018-19, 160 crore rupees, in 2017-18, 135.71 crore rupees, in 2016-17, 29.79 crore rupees, in 2015-16, 24.54 crore rupees, and in 2014-15, 18.91 crore rupees were spent on advertisements for this scheme.
+Irani also stated that in August, the National Council of Applied Economic Research (NCAER) had evaluated the Beti Bachao Beti Padhao scheme, which indicated a positive change in behavior towards girls.